saifulislam05/YT-Bookmarks-Chrome-Extension/README.md

 - **Persistent Storage:** Bookmarks are stored in Chrome's storage, ensuring accessibility even after closing the browser.
 - **Icon-Based Controls:** Intuitive icons for bookmark actions (play, delete).

+## Load the extension:

+- Open Chrome and navigate to chrome://extensions/.
+- Enable "Developer mode" in the top right.
+- Click "Load unpacked" and select the extension directory.